headwirecom/automatedscreenrecorder/README.md

 Modify the `asr.properties` file to point to the location of the chrome driver and ffmpeg to be used.

+Note: you can also set the properties in asr.properties by passing them as `-D` arguments on the command line.
+For example `-Daudio=false -DmaxWait=100` will allow you to quickly test your script without adding audio into the final file and waiting for a maximum time of 100ms at every wait.

 Make sure the environment variables for your AWS account are set up - for windows you can use

 ```